 • Add hydrogen peroxide or vinegar to water and vigorously scrub the mold surfaces.
 Repeat the process at least three times.
 Let the surface dry between scrubbing intervals.

-• Be sure to collect all brown molds in double bags and dispose them as far as possible from the house.
+• Be sure to collect all molds in double bags and dispose them as far as possible from the house.

 • Avoid these removal techniques if you have asthma or allergy.

-Brown mold prevention: how to prevent brown mold
+How to prevent brown mold

 Molds are bound to come by if your house is poorly lit and damp.
 If you are moving to a new house, you had better learn of some mitigation practices to avoid unnecessary allergies and irritation.
 If you’ve had experience with molds and successfully removed, you know the hassle.
 It is better to prevent than wait for removal, which costs you time, money, and exposes you to health risks.